 The 3,000W continuous output (6,000W surge) is the highest in the 2,000Wh class, and it handles resistive loads like space heaters and hair dryers that choke smaller inverters.
 The 1,400W max solar input is also class-leading, though the included single SolarSaga 200W panel only scratches the surface of that capacity.
 Budget for additional panels if fast solar charging matters to you -- with six SolarSaga 200W panels connected, Jackery claims a 1.6-hour full charge from solar alone.

 What it can power: A 3,000W load continuously, meaning most household circuits.
-We ran a full-size fridge, a chest freezer, and LED lighting simultaneously for 9 hours on a single charge.
+Based on its usable capacity, it can run a full-size fridge, a chest freezer, and LED lighting simultaneously for roughly 9 hours on a single charge.
 A CPAP machine lasts 5+ nights.
 A portable AC runs for roughly 3.5 hours.

 Solar charge time with included panel: Approximately 6 hours of direct sunlight for a full charge with the single SolarSaga 200W.